An easy way to synchronize threads… until you need atomicity

 Each modern processor has several levels of caches (L1, L2, L3), which allow you to speed up data processing without requesting access to main memory each time.
 This is great for single-player applications, but in multi-threaded applications it's a little more complicated.

 When one thread writes data to a variable, it first goes into the cache of the processor processing that thread.
 This is where the dilemma arises: other threads running on other cores or processors may not see these changes immediately, since they will be working with outdated data from their cache.
-This can lead to incorrect behavior of the program – and it is in such situations that it is good @Volatile
+This can lead to incorrect behavior of the program – and it is in such situations that it is good @Volatile.

-this signals to the compiler and processor that the variable should not be cached and should always be read directly from main memory.
-This prevents problems with variable visibility between threads. @Volatile
+When a variable is marked as volatilethis signals to the compiler and processor that the variable should not be cached and should always be read directly from main memory.
+This prevents problems with variable visibility between threads. @Volatile causes each thread to flush the variable's data to main memory immediately after writing it, and other threads retrieve it from main memory rather than from the processor cache.

 Memory barriers

-— memory barriers.
+Now about another important point of work @Volatilememory barriers.
 These are barriers that prevent the compiler or processor from reordering instructions.
 Without these barriers, code may not execute in the order you wrote it, especially when the processor is trying to optimize performance.

-the compiler and processor are required to insert memory barriers before and after writing/reading from volatile
+When you use @Volatilethe compiler and processor are required to insert memory barriers before and after writing/reading from volatile variable.
+This ensures that:

-All write operations performed before writing to
+• All write operations performed before writing to volatile variable are completed before the write occurs.

-variable will begin after this reading.
+• All read operations performed after reading from volatile variable will begin after this reading.

 Let's look at an example: